isaacwkz/Robotic-Arm-with-Moving-Platform/README.md

 # Work in Progress!

 ## Design Goal
-Design a robot on a omnidirectional moving platform and a minimum of 6 DOF robotic arm.
+Design a robot on an omnidirectional moving platform and a minimum of 6 DOF robotic arm.

 ## Parts
 MCUs: STM32F373, ESP32

 STM32 will be running real time movements and computations while ESP32 runs external communications Communications will be done over UART